SDP-Group-1/nav/README.md

 2. The above examples use Lidar, our robot doesn't use Lidar...
 	- Can we use Lidar?
 	- Maybe we can change from Lidar to something else and still use the above toolboxes?
+3. Incorporate a robot using an example from [matlab](https://uk.mathworks.com/help/robotics/ug/path-following-for-differential-drive-robot.html)
-3. Add to this list as you see fit.
+4. Add to this list as you see fit.